Course Overview

 English language requirements

-IELTS academic score of 6.0 with no band score lower than 6.0
+For applicants who come from non-English speaking backgrounds, an IELTS Academic score of 6.0 with no band score lower than 6.0 is required, or an equivalent relevant English Proficiency Outcome.

 Return to course overview